Blog / Comparison

 Telecom research (BIA/Kelsey) suggests that 75-85% of customers whose calls are not answered will not call back.
 For contractors who spend most of their day on job sites, this means an AI answering service can capture leads that would otherwise be permanently lost.
 That's real value.

-What is an AI employee for contractors?
+What is an AI front office for contractors?

-Capability AI Answering Service AI Employee (DeskForeman)
+Capability AI Answering Service AI Front Office (DeskForeman)

 Answer inbound calls/texts Yes (phone only) Yes (SMS, email, web)